How are we doing?

 The simplest way to report a significant performance failure is to complete the form on the Scottish Housing Regulator's website.

-View the details of our performance on Repairs, Your Neighbourhood and Service Complaints between July to September 2023.
+View the details of our performance on Repairs, Your Neighbourhood and Service Complaints between April to June 2025.

 Copyright Langstane Housing Association